TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/worksheet.md

 ![snap_blocks_variables](snap_blocks_variables.png)

 ##Bonus!
-Print the output below, but only using **one** print statement.
+Print the output below, but only using **one** line of code.
 Feel free to use online resources.
 ```
 Wow!
 This is on a new line!